cydrickn/gitbear/README.md

 Do you manage your own git bare repository?
 You want a web platform where you can use to manage bare repository?

-Gitwire will be your choice.
+GitBear will be your choice.

-Gitwire is a web manage platform to manager your own bare repository.
+GitBear is a web manage platform to manager your own bare repository.